 Partnering.
 Proposing firms are also encouraged to take advantage of research expertise and facilities that may be available to them at colleges, universities, national laboratories, and from other research providers.
 Such collaborations may include research subcontracts or consulting agreements.
 The employment of faculty and students by the small business may also occur.
-However, note that for an STTR Phase I Proposal, a minimum of 40% of the research, as measured by the budget, must be performed by the small business concern, and a minimum of 30% must be performed by the partner research institution, with the balance permitted to be allocated to either of these, or to other subawards or consultants.
 Please note that although partnering is encouraged, proposals submitted should NOT mark the proposal as "Collaborative" during submission.

 Ownership and Venture Capital, Joint Ventures.
-Please note that NSF has elected not to use the authority given under 15 U.S.C. § 638(dd) (1) (also §5107 of the SBIR/STTR Reauthorization Act).
+Please note that NSF has elected not to use the authority given under 15 U.S.C. § 638(dd)(1) (also §5107 of the SBIR/STTR Reauthorization Act).
 Hence, small businesses that are majority -owned by one or more venture capital operating companies (VCOCs), hedge funds or private equity firms are NOT eligible to submit proposals or receive awards from the NSF SBIR/STTR program.
 Proposals from joint ventures and partnerships are permitted, provided the proposing entity qualifies as a small business concern (see the Eligibility Guide for more information).

-Benchmarks: (Applies to previous SBIR/STTR award winners)
+Benchmarks: (Applies to previous SBIR/STTR award winners ONLY)

 Phase I to Phase II Transition Rate Benchmark.
 The Phase I to Phase II Transition Rate benchmark required by the SBIR/STTR Reauthorization Act of 2011 is implemented.
 For Phase I applicants that have received more than 20 Phase I federal SBIR/STTR awards over the past 5 fiscal years, the minimum Phase I to Phase II Transition Rate is 0.25 over those 5 fiscal years.
 Small businesses who fail to meet this transition requirement will be notified by SBA and will not be eligible for an NSF Phase I award in this submission cycle.
-Further information: Transition Rate Benchmark.
+Further information: Transition Rate